Sometimes, birds need our help. Here are answers to important questions about doing just that.

 1. Is it featherless or nearly so?

 Is it alert and opening its mouth (indicating hunger)?
 If so, put it back in its nest, if possible.
 It’ll probably be under the tree from which it fell.
 If it can’t be returned, build a makeshift nest out of a butter tub lined with grasses.
-(Be sure to poke some holes through the bottom for water drainage.)
+(Be sure to poke holes through the bottom for water drainage.)
 Secure the tub to the tree as close as possible to the original nest and place the baby in it.
-Keep an eye on the new nest to see if the parents find it.
+Monitor the new nest to see if the parents find it.
 Once they do, they’ll probably carry food to both nests.
-If, after an hour, the parents haven’t returned or are repeatedly ignoring cries from the new nest, wrap the baby in a soft cloth, keep it warm, and transport it in a box immediately to a licensed wildlife rehabilitator.
+If, after an hour, the parents haven’t returned or are repeatedly ignoring cries from the new nest, wrap the baby in a soft cloth, keep it warm, and transport it immediately in a box to a licensed wildlife rehabilitator.

 2. Does it have feathers?

-If the bird has most of his flight feathers, it’s a fledgling that has voluntarily left the nest.
+If the bird has most of its flight feathers, it’s a fledgling that has voluntarily left the nest.
 It’s still growing its feathers and will spend a week or more on the ground while learning to fly.
 Its parents will watch over it and continue to feed it.
 If it’s exposed, like in the center of a turf area, gently pick it up and place it on one of the lowest branches of a nearby shrub, then move away.
-It’ll cry out when you grab it and you may find yourself being dive-bombed by its parents!
-It may run from you into grasses or under shrubs, which is just fine because there, it’ll be hidden from predators.
+It’ll cry out when you grab it, and you may find yourself being dive-bombed by its parents!
+It may run from you into grasses or under shrubs, which is fine because it’ll be hidden from predators.

 3. Is it a ground-nesting bird?

-Take care not to leave your pet (especially a cat) outdoors while a fledgling is on the ground.
+4. Don’t leave your pet (especially a cat) outdoors while a fledgling is on the ground.

 How to care for a rescued bird